GeertJan-Kuip/spaghetti/README.md

 ## About this project

+*Note:* this was my first project, it doesn't run properly outside my own Intellij environment.

 This is a pet project that I developed to learn Java.
 It reads a Java codebase, analyses it and draws a network graph.
 The nodes in this graph represent the classes and interfaces found in the code, the lines represent invocations of one class of another class.

 ### Getting started